ssruoh/CI_MS4/README.md

 **Code**

+While Widget Tweaks wasn't used, the widget method shown in this [Youtube tutorial](https://www.youtube.com/watch?v=VYs-u0g__1A) showcasing Widget Tweaks was used for styling some of the forms.

 Creating blog app: []https://djangocentral.com/building-a-blog-application-with-django/

 [Tmuat](https://github.com/Tmuat) had helpful suggestions for cleaning up the view for posting reviews in the review app.